 Exams: There will be five objective exams administered during the semester as indicated on the course calendar.
 Exams represent the independent work of students.
 With the exception of emergencies, any exam not made up within three days after the scheduled date, can be scored as a zero.
-Additionally, a 20% grade penalty may be assessed for each day the exam is late.
 All exams will be HAWKES LEARNING based and will be completed online.
 All students will be given minimum of 2 hours to complete 15-20 problems.
 All exams must be taken, as scheduled, to pass the course.
 HAWKES LEARNING provides immediate feedback, upon completion of the exam.
 Reenter the exam to see the problems missed and a correct method of answering the problems.

-NOTE: You will fail this course if you attempt to only take the exams and not complete the required online homework assignments and DQs.
+NOTE: You will fail this course if you attempt to only take the exams and not complete the required online homework assignments.
 If a missed exam is not taken within three days after the due date, you may not be allowed take the exam, resulting in a 0 for that exam (late penalties apply for missed exams).